-- Treat all writing systems and layout models equally as one single layout package
+- Treat all writing systems and layout models equally as one single layout architecture

-- Make advanced typography a comprehensive high level framework that is standard across the OS and applications, simple to use for developers, and easily available to all users
+- Make advanced typography a comprehensive framework that is standard across the OS and applications, simple as possible for developers, and available to all users

 People only remember the failure of GX technology at a time when Apple was spinning out of control, but the goals were, and remain, visionary and timeless.
 GX was about breaking advanced typography out of a niche to make advanced typography of all writing systems a widely used standard feature for developers, and for users.
 Unfortunately those goals were forgotten in the rise of web technologies and open standards like CSS and EPUB which focused on improving web based text only from a western typography perspective.
 Vertical text layout almost didn’t make into the EPUB format until a small but vocal group of Japanese programmers argued for its inclusion.
 They encountered a lot of resistance along the way, which seems to be the case for any feature outside the immediate needs the western typography perspective.